- 1.32k views

 - Seeing the thundering waterfall cascade down the cliff is a highlight of the visit.
-Note that the waterfall is especially noisy and powerful after a heavy rainfall, if you like dramatics!
-There is also the chance of seeing multiple waterfalls after a particularly heavy rainstorm.
+Note that the waterfall is especially noisy and powerful after a heavy rainfall if you like dramatics!
+There is also the chance of seeing multiple waterfalls after a, particularly heavy rainstorm.

 - Aside from the spectacular waterfall, the surroundings are beautiful.
 The mountain ranges behind the waterfall are frequently covered with clouds and make excellent photo opportunities.

-- Although La Fortuna Waterfall hike is short, it can be strenuous, and if it has recently rained, slippery.
+- Although the La Fortuna Waterfall hike is short, it can be strenuous, and if it has recently rained, slippery.
 A 500-step long staircase takes you down the hillside to the bottom of the waterfall.
 You need to be in moderate physical condition and be ready to climb down the stairs and then back up to the top.
 If you can’t climb the stairs, there are multiple viewing areas at the top and the waterfall looks beautiful from above.

 - The swimming area is often crowded and busy especially during the high summer season.
 There are fewer visitors on cool and cloudy days but the water can be too cold for swimming.
 Also, the area near the bottom of the falls is often in the sun’s shadow and chilly during the cooler months.

 You can reach the falls by renting a car and driving from La Fortuna village.
 An alternative way to reach the waterfalls is by taking a taxi from the village of La Fortuna.
 The easiest way to reach the waterfalls is by joining a tour that provides return transportation from the La Fortuna area.